japila-books/apache-spark-internals/docs/webui/PoolPage.md

 * *Output* -- Bytes and records written to Hadoop.
 * *Shuffle Read* -- Total shuffle bytes and records read (includes both data read locally and data read from remote executors).
 * *Shuffle Write* -- Bytes and records written to disk in order to be read by a shuffle in a future stage.

-The table uses spark-webui-JobProgressListener.md#stageIdToData[`JobProgressListener` for information per stage in the pool].

 === [[parameters]] Request Parameters